9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 Gardeners beware

-Plants — so pretty, so fun to grow, so soothing to the eye — can be toxic to your pup.
-Outdoor seasonal plants like azaleas and rhododendrons, among others, can be harmful if ingested, according to Dr. Lori Bierbrier, senior medical director of ASPCA Community Medicine.
-And be sure to store fertilizers, herbicides, and insecticides in a safe, dog-free zone.
+Many plants, however soothing to the eye or fun to grow, can be toxic to your pup.
+Some popular seasonal plants like azaleas and rhododendrons can be harmful if ingested, according to Dr. Lori Bierbrier, senior medical director of ASPCA Community Medicine.
+Plus, make sure you are storing herbicides, insecticides, and fertilizers in a safe area where your pet can’t reach them.

 Heat: Not just for the dog days of summer